gravitational/teleport/rfd/xxxx-azure-cosmos-integration.md

 (`KeyKindPrimary`, `KeyKindPrimaryReadonly`, `KeyKindSecondary`,
 `KeyKindSecondaryReadonly`) as identifier.

+Given that most database clients issue multiple connections during their startup (to name some `mongosh` and the Golang driver), we should cache the key for a short period (for example, 15 seconds) to avoid making too many requests to Azure in a short period.
+The caching also improves the time to connect as it will only make a single request to Azure.

 On MongoDB and Cassandra connection setup, we use the [`GetPassword`](https://github.com/gravitational/teleport/blob/master/lib/srv/db/cloud/users/users.go#L120) using the proper username to fetch the password.
 After getting the password, the engine will define the correct authentication configuration.